 Many states have a mandatory waiting period before the judge may finalize your divorce, even when your case is uncontested.
 (Learn more about divorce procedures and laws in all 50 states.)

-Despite what we see on television, most couples don't decide to end their marriage without first thinking about other options.
-Typically, spouses seeking divorce have already attempted to repair the damaged relationship with individual therapy, couples counseling, or even a trial separation.
+Most couples don't decide to end their marriage without first thinking about other options.
+Typically, they've already tried to repair the damaged relationship with individual therapy, couples counseling, or even a trial separation.
 If you've tried to work things out with your spouse and haven't been successful, but you're still not ready to jump on the divorce track, you may have other options.

-Although limited divorce is uncommon, it's still available for couples who need it.
+Although limited divorce or legal separation is uncommon, it's still available for couples who need it.
 For example, if you and your spouse practice a religion that prohibits divorce, legal separation or limited divorce may be your preferred option for living separate and apart, while continuing to be faithful to your church.
-For other couples, an absolute divorce may be too permanent of an option, but they still want to disentangle their legal and financial obligations.
+For other couples, an absolute divorce may simply be too permanent of an option, but they still want to disentangle their legal and financial obligations.
 If you aren't sure which option is right for you, it may be time to speak with a qualified family lawyer.